Phonak vs. Oticon, Compared and Tested by an Audiologist in 2024

 Comparing the Costs

-Neither company advertises its hearing aid prices online.
+Both companies do not advertise hearing aid prices online, and costs will vary by dispenser and location.
+However, we estimate that prices range from $2,000 to $8,000 per pair for Oticon and $2,000 to $7,500 per pair for Phonak.
 If you’re interested in a product, you’ll be directed to find a professional hearing aid provider in your area to book an appointment.
 From there, your hearing aid provider will work with you to find which hearing aid model best suits you and your budget.
-Take a look at our Oticon pricing guide and Phonak cost page for more information on price and how to purchase your hearing aids.
+The provider will also test and customize the devices to ensure they’re suited for your unique hearing loss.

 My Friend's Father-in-Law wearing Oticon